wang198910ren/myRemoteRepository/readme.txt

 I like git very much
 git is  very good
 i like you
-I and you are good friends
+you and i are good friends